Fr0sT-Brutal/awesome-pascal/README.md

 * [GMLib](https://code.google.com/p/gmlibrary) (Google Maps Library).
 Components for Delphi/C++ Builder that encapsulate the GoogleMaps API to administrate a map, markers, polygons, rectangles, polylines,...
 All objects that you can put into a map.

-* [VCL Styles Utils](https://code.google.com/p/vcl-styles-utils).
+* [VCL Styles Utils](https://github.com/rruz/vcl-styles-utils).
 Collection of classes and style hooks, which extend, fix QC reports and add new features to the VCL Styles.
 // *Collection of patches/enhancements that promote stock VCL style engine to a new level.
 Styling for Inno setup and NSIS also available.*

-* [TaskbarListComponents](http://code.google.com/p/theunknownones).
+* [TaskbarListComponents](https://github.com/chaosben/theunknownones).
 Set of components designed as Delphi wrappers for the Windows 7 Taskbarlist Interfaces (e.g. ITaskbarlist3)
 // *Requires JVCL*

 * [TFireMonkeyContainer](https://github.com/vintagedave/firemonkey-container).
 Delphi VCL component to host a FMX HD or 3D form.
 It means you can embed a FireMonkey (FMX) form as a control in a VCL form, so you can design a FMX form and use it in your VCL app.

+* [PascalSCADA](http://sourceforge.net/projects/pascalscada).
+Set of components (framework) for Delphi/Lazarus to make easy the development of industrial applications (HMI=Human Machine Interface/SCADA=System Control And Data Acquisition).
+It runs on Windows, Linux and FreeBSD.

 ## Database ##